 *Tour can be modified to your individual tastes

-Recommended itinerary (4 days nights for each park).
-It is possible to book one, two or more together
+Recommended itinerary (3-4 days for each park).
+Book one, two or more together

 Set among the Vindhya Hills of Madhya Pradesh with an area of 168 square miles, this national park contains a wide variety of habitats and high density of game, including a large number of tigers.
 Sal forests cover over half the area and there are stretches of bamboo and grassland.
 Within the park is the ancient Bandhavgarh fort and caves, dug into the sandstone of the fort, have inscriptions dating from the 1st century BC.
 In the recent past, the fort was last occupied by the Maharaja of Rewa until it was designated as a National Park in 1968.
 In addition to tigers, also seen are chousingha (small four horned) antelope, chinkara (Indian) gazelle, nilgai (blue bull) antelope, wild boar, jackal, muntjak (barking) deer, sambar deer, chital (spotted) deer, jungle cat, striped hyena, porcupine, ratel, rheses macaque, black-faced langur monkey and more.
 In March and April, gaur (Indian bison), move down from the higher hills to the southeast of the park and make their way to the central meadows.
 As this park is relatively new, there is still a good chance of adding birds to the checklist of some 150 species already compiled.

 Morning jungle visit to park.
 Lunch at hotel.
-In the afternoon another jungle visit to park.
-Dinner and Overnight at hotel
+In the afternoon another area of the park.
+Safaris are with both expert naturalist/driver and a conservation guide from the park.
+Dinner and Overnight at the lodge.

-Morning drive to Kanha National Park.
+Day 1: Arrival at Raipur airport and drive to Kanha National Park.
 Romanticised by Kipling in his book, Kanha National Park is among the most spectacular, protected wildlife reserves of the world.
 The 1,945 sq. km National Park has been compared to N’Gorongoro National Park of Tanzania.
 However like its African cousin, Kanha is not a volcanic crater though the surrounding hills are a result of geographically ancient volcanic activity.
 Above all Kanha is far greener and more densely wooded than N’Gorongoro.
 It is one of the largest and best monitored Parks in the subcontinent and definitely one of the best places in the world to see the critically endangered tiger in the wild.
 The great sal forests of Kanha National Park, stretching across Maikal hills of Satpura range, have given birth to many jungle adventures especially the much loved English classic by Rudyard Kipling, “The Jungle Book.”
 Kipling based his tale on the wildlife of Kanha in the late 19th century and thus Kanha is also known as ‘Kipling Country’.
-The grassy plateaux, wooded hills and valleys of Kanha are home to the legendary Shere Khan the Tiger, loveable Baloo the Bear, wise Bagheera the Panther and the dreaded Rock Python Kaa.
-Besides them several great and small mammals, reptiles and birds inhabit the Park including the largest ox in the world – the Gaur.
+The grassy plateauu, wooded hills and valleys of Kanha are home to the legendary Shere Khan the Tiger, loveable Baloo the Bear, wise Bagheera the Panther and the dreaded Rock Python Kaa.

 Special Note: Kanha National Park remains closed for afternoon safari on every Wednesday.